department-of-veterans-affairs/vets-website/content/pages/pension/survivors-pension/rates.md

 <div class="va-introtext">

-If you qualify for survivors pension benefits, the amount you get will be based on the difference between your countable income and a limit that Congress sets (called the Maximum Annual Pension Rate or MAPR).
+If you qualify for survivors pension benefits, the amount you get will be based on the difference between your countable income and a limit that Congress sets (called the Maximum Annual Pension Rate, or MAPR).

 </div>